insunaa/cmangos-wotlk-docker/README.md

 > [!IMPORTANT]
 > The very first thing to do is to rename or copy the `.env.dist` file to `.env` and edit it to choose the CMaNGOS expansion you wish this server to be for.

-Next you should run `./build_default.sh` if you don't want to play with Playerbots or `./build_bots.sh` if you want to play with bots.
+Next you should run `./build_image.sh` which will build with or without Playerbots depending on your settings in `.env`.
 This will build the server components and extractors.
 It also allows you to update the CMaNGOS core to the latest version.

 Next run `./update_dbs.sh` to download and install the SQLite Databases